 Red Microphones Type B

-The Red’s Type B is an inexpensive Class A discrete solid state (FET) mic designed for Red by Blue Microphones as a foundation for interchangeable capsules.
+The Red’s Type B was an inexpensive Class A discrete solid state (FET) mic designed for Red by Blue Microphones as a foundation for interchangeable capsules.

-The Red Lollipop Capsule is an all-around capsule designed to be as versatile as possible, with applications ranging from vocals to electric and acoustic guitars, close-miking of drums, drum overheads, percussion, piano, horns, strings and any other applications where crystal-clear sound quality and detail is of the upmost concern.
+The mic was packaged with a neutrally-voiced capsule initially known as the Red Lollipop Capsule, later renamed the R8, still later relaunched as the Blue B8 Bottlecap.
+Its non-colored sound was recommended for “applications ranging from vocals to electric and acoustic guitars, close-miking of drums, drum overheads, percussion, piano, horns, strings and any other applications where crystal-clear sound quality and detail is of the upmost concern.”

-The Type B kit also includes the Type B Accessory Pak, with Blue’s high-definition 20-AWG Cranberry mic cable and Type B Shockmount.
+The Type B kit also included the Type B Accessory Pak, with Blue’s 20-AWG Cranberry mic cable and Type B Shockmount.

 Compared to similar microphones, The Type B has a very low self noise specification (<7.5dB) and high output level (+12dBV).
-The Type B employs a transformerless Class A discrete amplifier circuit to ensure the most accurate and noise-free signal possible, with minimal distortion and coloration.
+The Type B employs a transformerless Class A discrete amplifier circuit; the output employs three transistors in lieu of a transformer.

 Note: the Red Type B does not need an external power supply — just phantom power.